Do you know a teen who is struggling with cutting or other self-harm behaviors?

 Most adolescents who hurt themselves struggle to recognize the motivations for their behavior.
 However, they can describe the emotional condition they are in when they have an urge to self-harm.
 Here is a list of most commonly cited reasons of why teens choose to self-injure:

 A Method of Coping.
-Most commonly, self-harming behavior is a coping mechanism to deal with emotional pain, stress, or trauma.
+Most commonly, a self-harming behavior is a coping mechanism to deal with emotional pain, stress, or trauma.
 Broad research indicates that there is a strong correlation between self-inflicted violence and history of child physical and sexual abuse.

 Self-injury helps some people feel better by giving them a way to physically express and release their tension.
 It lessens a desire to commit suicide.
 It ends the feeling of numbness.
 Cutting can validate teen’s feelings, creating a ‘real’ pain that is easier to cope with than the hidden emotional pain.Self-inflicted violence is used as a way to temporarily feel better.